fmido88/moodle-enrol_wallet/README.md

 Also you can install block_wallet to display the balance for the user.

-In addition the block give the ability for users to topup their wallet using fixed value coupon.
+In addition the block give the ability for users to top-up their wallet using fixed value coupon.

 Or using payment gateways.